pnp/action-cli-login/README.md

 # CLI for Microsoft 365 Login

-GitHub action to login to a tenant using CLI for Microsoft 365.
+GitHub action to log in to a tenant using CLI for Microsoft 365.

 ![CLI for Microsoft 365](./images/pnp-cli-microsoft365-blue.svg)

-This GitHub Action (created using typescript) uses [CLI for Microsoft 365](https://pnp.github.io/cli-microsoft365/), specifically the [login command](https://pnp.github.io/cli-microsoft365/cmd/login), to allow you log in to Microsoft 365.
+This GitHub Action (created using typescript) uses [CLI for Microsoft 365](https://pnp.github.io/cli-microsoft365/), specifically the [login command](https://pnp.github.io/cli-microsoft365/cmd/login), to allow you to log in to Microsoft 365.

 ## Usage
 ### Pre-requisites